tldr-pages/tldr/pages/osx/lipo.md

 # lipo

-> Tool for handling Mach-O Universal Binaries
+> Tool for handling Mach-O Universal Binaries.

 - Create a universal file from two single-architecture files: